tibbben/teaching.data.literacy/UM_DataManagementClass/DMClassSyllabus.md

 > Evaluate how ownership and copyright of data and associated software
 > and/or scripts impact access and sharing strategies.

--   Know University of Miami Policy
--   Know your rights and obligations in the research environment
+-   Know University of Miami Policy (know your rights and obligations in the research environment)
+-   Understand basic licensing models for data, intellectual property, and software
+-   Describe the similarities and differences between proprietary, community-source, and open-source software

 > Assigned Reading: